What is a Sales Playbook and How Do You Build One?

 Sales playbooks are unique to each organization.
 So it’s not as simple as running a Google search for “sales playbook” – and then adopting one of the top results as your own.

-1. Form your sales playbook team
+1. Form your team

 A sales playbook can’t be a single-person effort.
 Instead, it requires cross-functional collaboration.
 Typically, you need to include representatives from the following groups: